LouisOuellet/history/README.md

 # PHP MySQL History class

 The History class is an extension to the Database class.
 Little heads up though.
 This class will increase the amount of queries to your MySQL database.
-In exchange, you will have a complete log of all the transactions done into your database.
+In exchange, you will have a complete log of all the CRUD transactions done into your database.

 ## Change Log
  * [2020-08-17] - Remodeled the CRUD Methods